rtt63/phonedrawer/README.md

 ## Motivation

-What if we don't need no input mask and the only goal is to format phone numbers in specific way?
-There is a extreamely lightweight and simple solution right for that case!
+What if we don't need no input mask and the only goal is to format phone numbers in a specific way?
+There is an extreamely lightweight and simple solution right for that case!

 ### Usage with example